 We then discussed how this difference in laws so often leads to problems arising between Chinese and American companies:

 The impact of this difference is that we frequently see the following: American company comes back from China and shows us their five page MOU/LOI and says they now want to work on a contract.
 We tell them what they have given us is probably a contract.
 They tell us that we are wrong.
 We tell them to tell their Chinese counterpart that they now want a contract and see what happens.
 Pretty much every time, the Chinese company tells the American company there is no need for a contract and then the American insists there is and then the Chinese party thinks the American is being a jerk.
 The parties have already gotten off on the wrong foot.

 We then summed up the problems:

-Neither side has malevolent intent.
-The Chinese side just puts a lot more stock in the MOU/LOI than the American side.
-The American side will sign the MOU/LOI thinking it’s nothing and planning to come back and turn it over to their international attorneys to draft the final agreement.
+And the thing is that neither side has malevolent intent.
+The Chinese side just puts more stock in the MOU than the American side.
+The American side will sign the MOU thinking it is nothing, and planning to turn it over to their attorneys to draft the final agreement.